 REX prefixes are a set of 16 opcodes that span one row of the opcode map and occupy entries 40H to 4FH.
-These opcodes represent valid instructions (INC or DEC) in legacy IA-32 operating modes and in compatibility mode.
+These opcodes represent valid instructions (INC or DEC) in IA-32 operating modes and in compatibility mode.
 In 64-bit mode, the same opcodes represent the instruction prefix REX and are not treated as individual instructions.

-Refer to Chapter 2, "Instruction Format," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 2A, for more information on REX prefixes.
+Refer to Chapter 2, "Instruction Format," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2A, for more information on REX prefixes.